retest/docs/docs/recheck/usage/filter.md

 ## Location

-By default, filters are used as text files, so that they are reusable within different products and stages.
+By default, filters are simple text files, so that they are reusable within different products and stages.
 The name of the file corresponds with the appropriate name used within ***recheck***.
 There are several locations where the filter files can be placed, so that they may be referenced within the [`RecheckOptions`](configuration.md).

 ### Plain Filters